rumenmitov/blindsight/README.md

 ![BlindSight Logo](assets/blindsight_logo.png)
 ## Endpoints
 - `/register` _POST_
-> Enters user data into the Postgres database.
+> Enters user data into the Postgres database and sends verification email to user.

 Receives a **multipart/form-data** with the following fields:
 -- `fname` _string_